 Course assignments and deadlines for those assignments are determined by faculty at the college, departmental or individual course level.
 Occasionally, students may have disabilities that impact their ability to meet course deadlines.
 While OSAS does the work to verify that the student’s disability may cause difficulty with deadlines, and an accommodation may be in order, it is within a faculty member’s expertise to determine if and when granting deadline extensions is reasonable for a specific course.
 In some cases, such deadlines are fundamental to the course.
 In other instances, faculty may determine that meeting course deadlines is not critical to the course learning objectives.

-Students approved for deadline modifications are encouraged to work with their instructors as early in the semester as possible to reach a mutual agreement on how to apply this accommodation when and if it is needed.
+Students approved for extensions on assignments are encouraged to work with their instructors as early in the semester as possible to reach a mutual agreement on how to apply this accommodation when and if it is needed.
 This is used assignment-by-assignment, rather than a blanket extension for all assignments.
 Additionally, this student is responsible for communicating with faculty regarding each assignment for which this accommodation will be needed.
 This should be done prior to the original assignment due date to determine a reasonable extension that does not compromise the integrity of the assignment, course, and/or program.

 Important note: This accommodation is intended to support limited and occasional deadline modifications for disability-related reasons in certain circumstances, but it does not entitle a student to submit all assignments after their established deadlines.
 If a student indicates or demonstrates their disability currently prevents them from completing any assignments in a timely fashion, please refer the student to their OSAS Specialist to discuss an alternative accommodation.
 Examples of alternatives include Reduced Course Load or a Health Leave of Absence.